 Avoid using waters or juices with preservatives as preservatives may impact the kefir culture’s ability to grow and ferment the juice or water.

 Tip: As you will not see any visible change we recommend keeping a small sample of the water or juice of your choice without any culture aside so that you can make a taste test comparison after fermentation.

 - Wash and dry your hands.
 Clean and rinse all items to be used in kefir making.
 Using boiling water, scald off all metal and plastic items.
 Glass items should be rinsed in hot but not boiling water.

 - Add sugar if required.

-- Place warmed milk into a large glass jar or food-grade plastic bottle, leaving approximately 3 cm empty space in the top of your jar for air.
+- Place warmed milk, water or juice into a large glass jar or food-grade plastic bottle, leaving at least 3 cm empty space in the top of your jar for air.

 - Sprinkle one dose of Maintenance Free Kefir into your milk, juice or water and gently whisk until well combined.

 - Cover the jar with a piece of tight weave cloth that will allow air circulation while preventing dust or insects from entering.
 Secure with a string or rubber band.